dogfishbar/peter.kugel/index.md

 Olivieri adds, "He was unique, with a great sense of humor and a friend to everyone in the department.
 He is no doubt now carrying on those conversations with some of his idols."

+## From Judy

+I don't know all the details, except that when he finished his PhD after taking some time off in the middle, there were no logic jobs, but plenty of computer science opportunities.
+When he started teaching computer science at BC, he had never taken a computer science course.
+Regrettably, he was still working on his major work when he died -- namely his own understanding of how intelligence works, and although I tried to persuade him to let me mail it to someone to look over, he refused.
+It's sad.

+Peter did have an interesting work history.
+When I met him in 1965 he was working at Tech Ops where among other things he developed some games for the military to use.
+He did start his doctoral work with Quine, but he died before Peter finished, and I want to say that he finished it under Hilary Putnam.

+## Peter Tweet

 A final footnote: last year, Peter wrote a multi-part Tweet posted on his wife's 80-something blog reflecting on his life: On Tuesday, I'll